AlphaTwist/Code-squad/AppleDataScientist/Question.md

 impact on the model training process itself
 - what's bias variance tradeoff
 - How is XGBoost handling bias-variance tradeoff?
+- what is random forest? why is naive bayes good?
+-
 - How do you take millions of users with 100's of transactions each, amongst 10k's of products and group the users together in a meaningful segments?
 [link1](https://www.glassdoor.com/Interview/How-do-you-take-millions-of-users-with-100-s-of-transactions-each-amongst-10k-s-of-products-and-group-the-users-together-i-QTN_548791.htm)